 The first eye clinic, established in 1977 in Coimbatore, Tamil Nadu, evolved into the non-profit foundation SEF (India )and SEF (USA), which focus on eradicating curable blindness in India, particularly in the rural areas.

-This year alone, SEF (India) performed over 300,000 free eye surgeries, said Murali Krishnamurthy, Founder and Executive Chairman of SEF (USA.)
+This year alone, SEF (India) performed over 300,000 free eye surgeries, said Krishnamurthy Muralidharan, Founder and Executive Chairman of SEF (USA).
 SEF hopes to perform one million free eye surgeries yearly by 2030.

 “The surgery is very simple,” explained SEF Board Member Sundar Radhakrishnan.
 “It’s not a medical problem.
 It takes 10 minutes, 15 minutes, for our experienced Sankara surgeons to do a surgery.”